 Specialized secretory organelles are located at the apical end of the invasive stages of apicomplexan parasites.
 Three morphologically distinct apical organelles are detected by electron microscopy: micronemes, rhoptries, and dense granules (Table).
 Dense granules are not always included with the apical organelles and probably represent a heterogeneous population of secretory vesicles.

 The contents of the apical organelles are expelled as the parasite invades, thus suggesting that these organelles play some role in invasion.
 Experiments in Toxoplasma gondii indicate that the micronemes are expelled first and occur with initial contact between the parasite and host (Carruthers and Sibley 1997).
 An increase in the cytoplasmic concentration of calcium is associated with microneme discharge and likely involves a signal pathway involving phospholipase C, inositoltriphosphate and calcium dependent protein kinases (Sharma and Chitnis 2013).

 The rhoptries are discharged immediately after the micronemes and the release of their contents occurs in two steps involving first the neck of the rhoptry followed by the bulb of the rhoptry.

 Dense granule contents are released after the parasite has completed its entry, and therefore, are usually implicated in the modification of the host cell.
-For example, RESA is localized to dense granules in merozoites and is transported to the host erythrocyte membrane shortly after merozoite invasion (Culvenor 1991).
 However, subtilisin-like proteases, which are implicated in the secondary proteolytic processing of MSP-1 (discussed above), have also been localized to Plasmodium dense granules (Blackman 1998, Barale 1999).
 If MSP-1 processing is catalyzed by these proteases, then at least some dense granules must be discharged at the time of invasion.

 Of particular note are EBA-175 and DBP which recognize sialic acid residues of the glycophorins and the Duffy antigen, respectively (Table).
 In other words, these parasite proteins are probably involved in receptor-ligand interactions with proteins exposed on the erythrocyte surface.
 Disruption of the EBA-175 gene results in the parasite switching from a sialic acid-dependent pathway to a sialic acid-independent pathway (Reed 2000), indicating that there is some redundancy in regards to the receptor-ligand interactions.
 Indeed, several proteins related to EBA-175 have been identified in P. falciparum and make up a gene family of erythrocyte-binding like (EBL) proteins (Tham 2012) .